 The trip exceeded my expectations!
 It was amazing and I am so incredibly happy I decided to do it.

 Tay was an exceptional guide.
-The trip leadership would have been a disaster without her.

 The highlights were the wilderness, Tay, the huts, flowers, solitude, scenery, great hikes...

 The total wilderness experience.
 The amazing views.

 Highlights included being in true wilderness, with lots of ponds to dip into.
 The BC guide's knowledge and love of the area was great.